LeaPhant/flowabot/COMMANDS.md

 Returns a 10 second video of the streamiest part on the last beatmap.

 ```
-!render strains 120fps plain
+!render 120fps 353x plain
 ```
-Returns a 120fps video of the hardest part on the last beatmap without sound and black background.
+Returns a 120fps video at 353 combo on the last beatmap without sound and black background.
 ## !score
 Search for a score on a beatmap.